Global versus regional internal--external potential field separation: Instability and conditional stability for patches

 \subsection{A quantitative conditional estimate}

-Instability of harmonic continuation has long been known and quantitative estimates have been supplied, e.g., in \cite{aleron09,bou10,ruesal19}.
-Since harmonic continuation is also the underlying driver of the internal-external field separation problem, we can make use of some of these insights in our setup.
-Assuming appropriate bounds on the involved Hardy-components, we can derive the upcoming logarithmic stability estimate.
-For that purpose, we note that, for every $\f_+=\nabla u_+|_\SS\in \mathcal{H}_+^{(r)}(\SS)$, the underlying potential can be expressed in the form $u_+(x)=\int_{\SS_r}\tfrac{\varphi_+(y)}{|x-y|}d\sigma(y)$, $x\in \BB_r$, for some $\varphi_+\in L^2(\SS_r)$.
+Instability of harmonic continuation as well as general elliptic Cauchy problems has long been known and quantitative estimates have been supplied, e.g., in \cite{aleron09,bou10,isakov12,ruesal19}.
+Since harmonic continuation is also the underlying driver of the internal-external field separation problem, we can make use of these results in our setup.
+In the following, we provide a conditional logarithmic stability estimate for the source-free shell $A_r$.
+To formulate the required additional source condition, we use the single-layer representation as indicated after Definition~\ref{def:Hplus_r}: for $\f_+=\nabla u_+|_\SS\in \mathcal H_+^{(r)}(\SS)$, we write